akbartus/AFrame-Snippets/README.md

 - \t - tab.
 Several of them means several tabs.
 - "description" - description of the snippet.

 To test it, in Visual Studio Code write "aframe" or "mindar" and hit "enter".
-To create a new snippet, you can use the above-mentioned guidelines.
+To create a new snippet, you can use the above-mentioned guidelines or see a small video here: https://www.youtube.com/watch?v=yjNDBk9cP38.